slutsaint/fent-tracker/README.md

 # fent.

 > A minimalist study tracker for JEE 2027 .
-This tool is vibecoded for a clean look and built for personal use to maintain an honest view of the shedule.
+This tool is vibecoded for a clean look and built for personal use to maintain track of study.
 ---

 ## Intent

- This is a personal project used to track every chapter in Physics, Chemistry, and Mathematics over a six-month period from **April 2026 to October 2026**.
-It is built for a drop year where keeping a clear head is a priority.
-There are no social features or distractions; it is just you and the data.
+ This is a personal project used to track every chapter in the JEE syllabus  over a 7 month period from **April  to November**.
+It is built for a drop year students.
+There are no social features or any distractions.

 ---